-“This recipe for White Bean Chili is so easy and versatile.
-It can be made using dried or canned beans, fresh cubes of chicken, or rotisserie chicken, and of course, as much or as little heat as you desire”
+White Bean Chicken Chili is so easy and versatile.
+It can be made using dried or canned beans, with fresh, or rotisserie chicken, and of course, as much or as little heat as you desire

 As the rains begin to fall, and the world turns dark and stormy, my thoughts turn to warm, comfort foods.